Ptitou-fr/test-passkey/README.md

 import { signIn, AssertionType } from 'rn-passkey';

 const domain = 'exemple.com';
-// Obtain a challenge from your server.<br>
+// Obtain a challenge from your server.
 // Important: The challenge needs to be unique for each request.
-// The challenge need to be a Base64 string. const chalenge = 'IjMzRUhhdi1qWjF2OXF3SDc4M2FVLWowQVJ4NnI1by1ZSGgtd2Q3QzZqUGJkN1doNnl0Yklab3NJSUFDZWh3ZjktczZoWGh5U0hPLUhIVWpFd1pTMjl3Ig==';
+// The challenge has to be a Base64 string. const chalenge = 'IjMzRUhhdi1qWjF2OXF3SDc4M2FVLWowQVJ4NnI1by1ZSGgtd2Q3QzZqUGJkN1doNnl0Yklab3NJSUFDZWh3ZjktczZoWGh5U0hPLUhIVWpFd1pTMjl3Ig==';

 try {